Food festivals in South Korea

-The Food Festivals of South Korea is a compilation of celebrations that provide insight into Korea's cuisine and culture.
-They range from traditional to modern food, with dishes often featuring local ingredients of the region.
+The Food Festivals of South Korea are a series of celebrations that provide insight into Korean cuisine and culture.
+The cuisine ranges from traditional dishes through to modern interpretations and will often focus on regionally specific recipes and ingredients.
 They seek to retain Korean cultural identity, raise awareness, and promote local produce, cuisine, and the Korean food industry.
-Over time, some festivals and dishes such as Chimaek have become part of modern Korean culture and were further popularised by K-dramas.
+Over time, some festivals and dishes such as Chimaek have become part of modern Korean culture and were further popularized by K-dramas.